Learn how to make the BEST Roasted Garlic Hummus. This recipe is so easy and delicious … the perfect healthy snack for garlic lovers!

 Garlic lovers, meet your new favorite hummus.

-This recipe is loaded with garlic … two whole heads, to be exact!
-But since it’s made with mellow roasted garlic, it’s missing most of that fresh garlic bite.
+This recipe is loaded with garlic ... two whole heads, to be exact!
+If that sounds like a lot, don't worry ... since it's made with mellow roasted garlic, it's missing that sharp bite that fresh garlic has.

 Which means that you can serve this creamy hummus with garlic to anyone.
 Even if they’re not quite the garlic super fan that you are.